The Role of Occupational Therapy in Driving

 Help people regain their independence

 Ready to add new value by gaining your adaptive driving certification?
-Check out our Adaptive Mobility training course or set up a call with Susie to learn more!
+Check out our Adaptive Mobility training courses or set up a call with Susie to learn more!

 Related content: Watch Susie’s Story